Estimating population size using the network scale up method: Models

 We call the resulting model our random degree model.
 It assumes that

-We choose a log normal distribution for $d_i$ based on the observed distribution of scale-up estimates of degree $\widehat{d_i}$.
-We found the log normal distribution to have the best fit to estimates of $\widehat{d_i}$ across multiple datasets, including data from the United States, Ukraine, Moldova, Kazakhstan, and Brazil \citep{mccarty2001comparing,paniotto2009estimating, salganik2011assessing}.
+We choose a log normal distribution for $d_i$ based on the observed distribution of scale-up estimates of degree $\hat{d}_i$.
+We found the log normal distribution to have the best fit to estimates of $\hat{d}_i$ across multiple data sets, including data from the United States, Ukraine, Moldova, Kazakhstan and Brazil [\citet {mccarty2001comparing,paniotto2009estimating,salganik2011assessing}].
+We estimate the parameters of the random degree model in a Bayesian manner, using the prior distributions